Everything you need to know about private pensions

-As we are living longer – and are healthier and more active in retirement than ever before – it means we need to plan - and save more to fund our later years.
+As we are living longer and are more active in retirement than ever before, we need to save more to fund our later years.

 What is a private pension?

-The money paid into a private pension is usually invested across several different assets and funds – so this way you’re spreading the risk.
-These assets tend to include stocks and shares, bonds and cash.
+The money paid into a private pension is usually invested across several different assets to spread the risk, including stocks and shares, bonds and cash.
 The proportion of each will depend on your attitude to risk.

 You can take the proceeds from a personal or private pension from age 55 (this is expected to rise to 57 from 2028).
 The money can be taken as a lump sum (but only 25% can be taken tax free), or you can use the cash to buy an annuity – which will pay out a regular income for life.

 Alternatively, you can keep your pensions pot invested to withdraw later or keep some invested while withdrawing a flexible income.